We are a part of nature, and our Psyche follows the same patterns as nature.

 1) Check (no fees)

-Those in the mental health/ helping field, academia, and arts & sciences interested in Jungian psychology and committed to their individuation journey are welcome to apply.
-Seminar participants commit to the entire year and engage in the readings and material provided each weekend.
-You must have at least twenty-five hours of Jungian analysis or Jungian-oriented therapy.
-Ongoing analytic work is recommended.
-(Download "Guidelines for Seminar 2025-2026" document below for more information.)
+Seminar participants commit to the entire year and must have at least twenty-five hours of Jungian analysis or Jungian-oriented therapy.
+Continuous engagement in Jungian analysis and/or Jungian-oriented personal work is required for the full length of the seminar.
+(Download "Guidelines for Seminar 2026-2027" document below for more information.)

-1. The Rewilding Psyche Seminar Application (download below), printed out, dated, and signed.
+1. A completed Rewilding Psyche Seminar Application for 2026/2027 (download below), printed out, dated, and signed.

-2. A two-page Autobiography of your personal and psychological development, why you are interested in joining the Rewilding Psyche Seminar, and your knowledge of Jungian theory and relationship to nature.
+3. A 2-3 page Autobiography of your journey, interest, and knowledge of Jung and Jungian theory, personal and psychological development, why you are interested in joining the Rewilding Psyche Seminar, and your relationship to the natural world.

-4. A non-refundable $250 deposit to hold your place in the group that will be applied to your Seminar tuition.
-Make checks payable to Colorado Center for Jung and Nature Studies (no fee) or contact Shannon to send you a PayPal request (will include a 2% fee).
+5. A $100.00 Application fee and $250.00 deposit to hold your place in the seminar that will be applied to your registration fee.
+Please make your check (no fee) payable to Colorado Center for Jung and Nature Studies or contact Shannon to send you a PayPal request (will include a 2% fee).

-5. Please send the application materials and your deposit by regular mail to Shannon Yockey, 2261 Silver Oaks Drive, Fort Collins, Colorado, 80526.
+6. Please send the application materials and your application fee by regular mail to Shannon Yockey, 2261 Silver Oaks Drive, Fort Collins, Colorado, 80526.

-6. The submission deadline for enrollment is September 30, 2025, for admission.
-The start of the seminar year will be October 17th.
+8. The submission deadline for enrollment is July 1st, 2026.
+The start of the seminar year will be September 11th.
 Enrollment is limited.

 Payment methods